The Realm of Potentials

 Including the field of Potentiality as an inseparable part of Identity - gives an insight to the problem of Identity over time.
 Without the inclusion of Potentiality as a driving power within the formation of identity, the problem of change over time becomes deadlocked.

-Most importantly, Potentiality allows the individual to choose a future development of own identity, surpassing the limitations of views about the individual’s circumstances and conditions.
+Most importantly, Potentiality allows the individual to choose a future development of their own identity, surpassing the limitations of views about the individual’s circumstances and conditions.
 One’s personal identity becomes that of own choice or creation - rather than limited to the identity given by others.

 ___________________________________________________